-Service Disabled Veteran Owned Small Business Concerns (SDVOSBC or commonly known as SDVOSB).
-The federal government spends between $8 -10 Billion dollars with SDVOSB Verified firms annually.
+Service-Disabled Veteran-Owned Small Business Concerns (SDVOSBC or commonly known as SDVOSB).
+The federal government spends between $8 -10 billion dollars with SDVOSB verified firms annually.
 This spending equates to an annual federal spending goal of 3% for SDVOSB businesses.
-In 2003 the Veterans Benefits Act added sole source and set-aside contracts to the SDVOSB Verification making it easier for federal procurement officers to meet this 3% goal.
-The anticipated award price of the contract will cannot exceed $5.0M for manufacturing requirements and $3.0M for all other requirements.
-All awards to SDVOSB firms on sole-source and set-aside contract must be found to be at a fair market price.
+In 2003 the Veterans Benefits Act added sole-source and set-aside contracts to the SDVOSB verification making it easier for federal procurement officers to meet this 3% goal.
+The anticipated award price of the contract cannot exceed $5M for manufacturing requirements and $3M for all other requirements.
+All awards to SDVOSB firms on sole-source and set-aside contracts must be found to be at a fair market price.

 |Services Contracts (Except Construction):||50% of the contract performance incurred by SDVOSB personnel|

 |Supply Contract:||50% of the cost of manufacturing the supplies|

-|General Construction||15% of the contract performance incurred by SDVOSB personnel|
+|General Construction:||15% of the contract performance incurred by SDVOSB personnel|

 |Construction by Special Trade:||25% of the contract performance incurred by SDVOSB personnel|

-Helpful Hints when creating your firm to avoid problems in the SDVOSB application process
+Helpful hints when creating your firm to avoid problems in the SDVOSB application process

-The service-disabled veteran owner should be the highest paid officer, member, and or shareholder.
+The service-disabled veteran owner should be the highest paid officer, member and/or shareholder.
 This issue often occurs when the SDVOSB owner has 51% ownership and the two business partners are treated as equals.
-In some instances a non-service-disabled veteran can end up with higher W2 wages causing the firm to fail tests for control.
+In some instances, a non-service-disabled veteran can end up with higher W-2 wages causing the firm to fail tests for control.
 This will result in the denial of the application.

 Options held by non-SDVOSB owners are deemed to be fully executed at the date of the application.
-Therefore, be careful of option agreements because they can create a control issue is the exercise of those options would change ownership control of the firm.
+Therefore, be careful of option agreements because they can create a control issue as the exercise of those options would change ownership control of the firm.

 Cover all language: Your organizational documents should include an amendment provision stating that the document (including any provisions restricting the ownership or control of the service-disabled veterans) may be amended by the service-disabled veteran(s).
 In this way, even if your organizational document has a provision that the CVE finds objectionable, you can point to the fact that the service-disabled veterans can amend it at any time and thus does not actually impact the ownership or control of the service-disabled veterans.